 In Maryland, this requires expert testimony before filing a lawsuit that addresses what the dentist should have done under the circumstances and what should have been done as not done.

-The plaintiff's expert, usually in the same field of dentistry as the defendant, must also testify that it is more likely than not that the dentist's negligence was the proximate cause of the harm that was not done.
-This is done by way of a report before the suit is filed and by way of testimony in deposition and, if necessary, at trial.Dental Malpractice Injuries: What Kind of Cases Get Filed?
+The plaintiff's expert, usually in the same field of dentistry as the defendant, must also testify that it is more likely than not that the dentist's negligence was the proximate cause of the harm that was done.
+This is done in Maryland by way of a report before the suit is filed and testimony in deposition and, if necessary, at trial.Dental Malpractice Injuries: What Kind of Cases Get Filed?

 These injuries include loss of a healthy tooth, an infection that puts a patient in the hospital temporarily, and mistaken placement of dental implants.
 These are awful things to happen but, unfortunately, often do not justify the expense of bringing a claim because of the enormous costs involved.

 One type of case our firm is particularly focused on is when dentists take patients off anticoagulant medications like warfarin (Coumadin) or clopidogrel (Plavix).
-The medical literature on this is clear: anticoagulant drug regimens should not be changed for a dental procedure except maybe in unusual circumstances.
+The medical literature on this is clear.
+Anticoagulant drug regimens should not be changed for a dental procedure except maybe in unusual circumstances.

 In a dental malpractice lawsuit in Maryland, the patient can claim the past and future medical expenses, lost wages, and pain and suffering, subject to Maryland's malpractice cap.Dentists Virtually Never Confess in the Medical Records

 Medical doctors, to their credit, have focused on trying to look at new ways to eliminate medical errors.
 They write journal articles and have conferences on common mistakes and how to avoid them.